The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Results

 \subsection{Evolution of hardness ratio}

-We have studied the variation of the hardness ratio during the burst time using {\it NuSTAR}.
+We begin by studying the variation of the hardness ratio during the thermonuclear bursts using {\it NuSTAR}.
 The light curves in two energy bands, 3--6 keV and 6--20 keV, are produced during the burst with a time resolution of 1\,s.
 The bottom panel of Fig. \ref{fig:HR} shows the evolution of the hardness ratio (6--20 keV)/(3--6 keV) during the thermonuclear burst as observed with \textit{NuSTAR}.
+The HR is shown for the {\it NuSTAR} burst-3.
 Initially, the hardness increases from 0.5 to a peak of about 1.5.
-The HR gradually decreases and returns to the persistent level, as the burst flux begins to decrease.
+The HR gradually decreases and returns to a persistent level, as the burst flux begins to decrease.
 The hardness ratio shows a similar pattern for all four X-ray bursts during the {\it NuSTAR} observation.